SignalK/specification/gitbook-docs/security.md

 Authentication for Signal K connections is based on a token carried in the message, or in a cookie or tokens carried in the HTTP
 `Authorization` header for a HTTP request.
 The tokens can be of any type.

+__Note__: a signalk server should never simply echo or redistribute a message received without removing or replacing the token.
+That would result in A's token being sent to B, which allows the B to impersonate A.

 There are 3  authentication actions:

 * authenticate - login and obtain a token